klovens/forge_tutorial/README.md

 4. Rotating

 Rotate the given CT image by constant value x, y, z angles.
 These angles can be specified as a tuple.
 If all the angles are equal, providing a single value for the angle is sufficient.
 Below we show both ways to provide the angles for the rotation.
+Scaling and translation is also possible.

 ```python
 tsfm = tr.Affine(angles=(180, 180, 180), translation=0, scale=1,